-- · complaint referred to the Chairperson of the RECs through the secretariat - the Chairperson would consider the complaint including, where necessary, reference to original protocol, contact with researchers, contact with complainant - action would be taken including, if warranted, implementing an investigation with the complainant being advised accordingly - A report will appear at the next RECs meeting.
+- complaint referred to the Chairperson of the RECs - the Chairperson would consider the complaint including, where necessary, reference to original protocol, contact with researchers, contact with complainant - action would be taken including, if warranted, implementing an investigation with the complainant being advised accordingly - A report will appear at the next RECs meeting.

-Where the complainant is not satisfied with the actions taken, the complaint would be referred to the relevant DVC Research and Postgraduate studies.
+Where the complainant is not satisfied with the actions taken, the complaint would be referred to the relevant DVC Academic.